kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/data_loss_prevention/_index.md

 ---

 {{% notice note %}}
 DLP is a feature of **Gloo Enterprise v1.0.0+**.
-GlooE release candidate v1.0.0-rc1 was the first version to support this feature.
+Gloo Enterprise release candidate v1.0.0-rc1 was the first version to support this feature.
 {{% /notice %}}